bgopi23/tp/docs/UserGuide.md

 ## **Appendix: Planned Enhancements**

-**1. Adaptive entires in client list**
+**1. Adaptive client list entries**

-Client list will always show the most important information at a glance.
+The client list will always show the most important information at a glance.
 To reduce clutter, each entry of the client list will only show the following fields, each in a single line.
   * Name
   * Tags
   * Phone Number